fakowajo123/Hands-on-Automated-phishing-Analysis-using-n8n/README.md

 - Slack Bot Token + Channel ID
 - Slack App with `chat:write` scope enabled
 - Basic JavaScript for IOC detection logic

+**Understanding Required:**
+- Basic understanding of HTTP methods (GET, POST, etc.) and how to use parameters in API requests
+- Familiarity with REST APIs and their authentication mechanisms

 Environment setup steps:
 1. Install n8n and connect your Outlook account using the n8n Microsoft node.